qubiclite/qlri/README.md

 ## Downloading the Precompiled Jar File (Simple Installation)

-Simply download the newest .zip file from the [releases](https://github.com/qubiclite/qlri/releases) and unzip its content it into your favorite folder/directory.
-After that you can already [start](#running-the-jar-file) it.
+Simply download the newest .jar file from the [releases](https://github.com/qubiclite/qlri/releases) and put it into your favorite folder/directory.
+After that you can simply [run the jar](#running-the-jar-file) to start your ql-node.

 ## Build from Source Code via Maven (Advanced Installation)